marijnh/Eloquent-JavaScript/07_robot.md

 To do that, it has to be able to deliberately move toward a given parcel or toward the location where a parcel has to be delivered.
 Doing that, even when the goal is more than one move away, will require some kind of route-finding function.

 The problem of finding a route through a ((graph)) is a typical _((search problem))_.
-We can tell whether a given solution (a route) is a valid solution, but we can't directly compute the solution the way we could for 2 + 2.
+We can tell whether a given solution (a route) is valid, but we can't directly compute the solution the way we could for 2 + 2.
 Instead, we have to keep creating potential solutions until we find one that works.

 The  number of possible routes through a graph is infinite.
 But when searching for a route from _A_ to _B_, we are interested only in the ones that start at _A_.
 We also don't care about routes that visit the same place twice—those are definitely not the most efficient route anywhere.
 So that cuts down on the number of routes that the route finder has to consider.

-In fact, we are mostly interested in the _shortest_ route.
-So we want to make sure we look at short routes before we look at longer ones.
-A good approach would be to "grow" routes from the starting point, exploring every reachable place that hasn't been visited yet, until a route reaches the goal.
+In fact, since we are mostly interested in the _shortest_ route, we want to make sure we look at short routes before we look at longer ones.
+A good approach would be to "grow" routes from the starting point, exploring every reachable place that hasn't been visited yet until a route reaches the goal.
 That way, we'll only explore routes that are potentially interesting, and we know that the first route we find is the shortest route (or one of the shortest routes, if there are more than one).

 {{index "findRoute function"}}